AjaySawant2025/project2/README.md

 # Project 2
 I made this for practice purpose.
 This Is Project 2.
-I am doing more projects like this .
+I am doing more projects like this.